PAR-20/zoid/README.md

 2. Explaining Logistic Regression as a decision boundary
 3. Connecting the technical process to real-world diagnosis
-4. Maintaining visual appeal with emojis and spacing Would you like me to add any other specific explanations or adjust the language?
+4. Maintaining visual appeal with emojis and spacing

 ## DALM1